abernatskiy/friendtech-metrics-visualization/README.md

 Known issues
 ------------

-* `TimeSeries` component cannot decrease its number of points through controls except when the `targetNumberOfPoints` is explicitly defined.
+* `TimeSeries` component cannot decrease its number of points through controls except when the `targetNumberOfPoints` callback is explicitly defined by the chart.